HaimGuy/HaimGuy.github.io/README.md

 ---

 ### About Me
-I'm currently a PhD candidate at the [Prof. Eran Hornstein's Lab](https://www.weizmann.ac.il/molgen/hornstein/home) researching the interactions between age-differentially expressed genes and ALS genetic backgrounds.
+I'm a first year PhD student at the [Prof. Eran Hornstein's Lab](https://www.weizmann.ac.il/molgen/hornstein/home), interested in the interactions between age-differentially expressed genes and ALS genetic backgrounds.

 ---